RKelln/5-directions/data_in_practice/companion.md

 ![Downsampling an Upweighting](../images/downsampling-upweighting-v5.svg)

 Downsampling means training on fewer of the majority cases.
 You can randomly sample from the majority to use a less imbalanced ratio, perhaps down to 10 to 1.
 Then you can upweight these downsampled majority examples - you can increase the importance of those examples in the calculation of the loss.
-Thus you end up with fewer of the majority class examples, so the model sees the minority more, but to compensate the majority examples change the weights more.
+Thus you end up with fewer of the majority class examples, so the model sees the minority classes more, but to compensate the majority examples change the weights more.

 ### Links
 * https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data

+<a href="#top" class="doc-nav top">back to top</a>

 ## Feature scaling

 For time-series and other numerical data you may need to ensure that the data is roughly similar to get good results.
 Some machine learning algorithms are sensitive to scale and differences in scale between different inputs.
 Feature scaling transforms the data so that it works well with the algorithm you are using.
 Note that sometimes the differences in scale between variables captures important information, so scaling makes things worse.

-This mainly consists of two practices: normalization and standardization.
+Feature scaling mainly consists of two practices: **normalization** and **standardization**.

 ![Normalization techniques](../images/normalizations-at-a-glance-v2.svg)